Axion cogenesis without isocurvature perturbations: Kinetic misalignment and (lepto-)axiogenesis

 This cogenesis scenario is shown by the black hatched region in Fig.~\ref{fig:YPQ}.
-Given the overlap with the QCD axion band, we refer to this as axion cogenesis region.
-This lower bound on the axion mass can be translated to $f_a \lesssim 2 \times 10^{10} \GeV$ for the QCD axion.
+Given the overlap with the QCD axion band, we refer to this as the axion cogenesis region.
+The lower bound on the axion mass set by \eq{eq:ma_min} can be translated to $f_a \lesssim 2 \times 10^{10} \GeV$ for the QCD axion.
 The axion decay constant is arbitrary for axion-like particles as long as the dark matter abundance is still produced by kinetic misalignment, which is true above the gray line.